 Review of Tustin Police Department

 Many agencies are reluctant to have outsiders review their work and their processes, and detail any deficiencies the agencies may have.
 It involves risk.
 It also requires the department to be open to change so that they can demonstrate that they work, and conduct business, in a way that meets contemporary law enforcement standards.
-The Tustin Police Department is reviewed every three years.
+The Tustin Police Department is reviewed annually.

 For more information regarding CALEA, please visit the CALEA website.